Skip to content

 Choosing your server resources depends on your usage.
 If you are planning to run a lot of things, you should consider buying a server with more resources.

-Hosting Supabase, Appwrite or Posthog are requires more resources than hosting a static site (waay more).
+Hosting Supabase, Appwrite or Posthog requires more resources than hosting a static site (waay more).

 Installation